Rachit Belwariar – Geek on the top | The best part at writing GeeksforGeeks were the questions asked by other users on my articles

 Do you think being from a small town, you have to face hindrances to achieve you want?
 If yes, how did you overcome them?

-I hail from Patna, Bihar but currently studying in Indian Institute of Engineering Science and Technology, Shibpur, West Bengal.
+I hail from Patna, Bihar but currently studying at the Indian Institute of Engineering Science and Technology, Shibpur, West Bengal.

 I didn’t experience any kind of hindrance.
-For cracking the coding interviews of big companies you just need few things- A laptop, a descent Wi-Fi connection and a room where you can concentrate.
+For cracking the coding interviews of big companies you just need a few things- A laptop, a descent Wi-Fi connection, and a room where you can concentrate.

 There are few privileges you get when you are studying near big cities like-Kolkata.
 One gets many opportunities to participate in various hackathons and programming competitions happening in the city.
-I did participate in team in a couple of local programming contests.
-Although we didn’t win in them but those were experiences worth remembering and I would continue to participate in them in future too.
+I did participate in a team in a couple of local programming contests.
+Although we didn’t win in them, those were experiences worth remembering and I would continue to participate in them in the future too.

-I personally feel that apart from hard work, the factors which turned everything in my favour was being surrounded by my parents and my brother who supported me at every step and took right decisions for me whenever I was going to take wrong ones.
+I personally feel that apart from hard work, the factors which turned everything in my favor were being surrounded by my parents and my brother who supported me at every step and took the right decisions for me whenever I was going to take the wrong ones.

 Had it been so, the companies would never have conducted interviews and would just pick the top competitive programmers according to the ratings/rankings.
 In my opinion, getting the basics done thoroughly is a very important factor.
-You can interview in any mainstream language you are comfortable in, but you should be prepare to answer even the deepest questions related to the programming language you chose.
-For example, while answering a tree based question in my Google interviews I was asked in-depth questions about pointers, since I chose C/C++ as my preferred language.
+You can interview in any mainstream language you are comfortable in, but you should be prepared to answer even the deepest questions related to the programming language you choose.
+For example, while answering a tree-based question in my Google interviews I was asked in-depth questions about pointers since I choose C/C++ as my preferred language.
 I would describe Google interview in one line as follows-

-“Coding one single never-seen-before question of standard level in your favourite language within 1 hour while describing your thought process clearly”.
+“Coding one single never-seen-before question of standard level in your favorite language within 1 hour while describing your thought process clearly”.

 What would you say was the turning point of your life because of which you are here?

-What’s your advice to students who aim to become excellent programmer and content writer like yours?
+What’s your advice to students who aim to become an excellent programmer and content writer like yours?

 - Selected for Google Software Engineering Intern in Google, Mountain View, California.